 Standard Terms Of Tenancy Agreement

-Tenancy Agreement is a contract between a Land owner and a renter.
-Rental or lease agreement are written down terms concerning information on property, tenancy, repairs and duration.
-Agreement can be short or long term.
+A tenancy agreement is a contract between a Landowner and a renter.
+Rental or lease agreements are written down terms concerning information on a property, tenancy, repairs and duration.
+The agreement can be short or long-term.
 Think Before You Leap.
 Tenants are advised to take out time to read contracts carefully.
 Sometimes letting agents would want you to choose an apartment quickly without careful consideration, but don’t be in a rush to sign those documents.
 Every tenant must know their rights as stated in their responsibilities.

 - Paperwork And Documentation For Rentage.